Robust Reasoning Benchmark: Appendix

 \subsection{Cognitive Thrashing}

 Figure~\ref{fig:output_length} shows the average output token length for each transformation.
-The number in the center of each bar is the accuracy of the model on that transformation.
-Analysis of the figure reveals a pathological failure mode unique to modern open-source ``Thinking'' models (e.g., Qwen3, Nemotron).
+Analysis of the figure reveals a pathological failure mode unique to modern open-weights ``Thinking'' models (e.g., Qwen3, Nemotron).
 Rather than failing cleanly when presented with unrecognizable structural logic, these models enter massive, unproductive loops.
 For example, when attempting the \textit{Rectangle Perimeter} task, Nemotron-7B outputs an average of 27K tokens, only to achieve 0\% accuracy.
 Similarly, Qwen generates 13K tokens on the \textit{Snake (Vertical)} task with 1\% accuracy.
 This indicates that the stopping criteria and logical progression heuristics are highly brittle.
 When structural noise breaks the expected syntactic progression of a math problem, the model's internal confidence mechanisms fail, resulting in hallucination loops rather than structured problem-solving.